Tradeo Review (Our Opinion)

 Following other Traders and Trade Copying with Tradeo?

 While you can use Tradeo to trade in a “social” environment, many of you reading this review will be interested whether you can make money by simply copying other traders.

-Tradeo works as a very open network and you can automatically copy traders whose profile is set to visible, and when your profile is visible anyone can copy you.
+Tradeo works as a very open network and you can follow any trader whose profile is set to visible, and when your profile is visible anyone can follow you.
 Unlike with any other major social or copy trading site, traders are not compensated in any way when their trades get copied by someone else.
 This obviously is a very unique approach and got us thinking about the pros and cons of this.

 But on the other hand, why would a top trader share their trades for free on Tradeo, while they can make additional money if they use another network?

 The argument here is that traders benefit from the use of the innovative “social” trading platform keeps them at Tradeo.
 Obviously this will depend on the perceived benefit by the trader and will be relative.
 Also, not everyone wants to make money of others and some people take pleasure of helping others for free (yes it does still happen … sometimes

 In terms of our experience we’ve noticed quite a large turnover of popular (most followed) traders so far on Tradeo over the past few years (our first few years were only as demo user).
 To use a real example, at the end of last year we were copying a trader called Granados from Spain.
 While we actually profited from this trader, their account was only active for a month and a half.

 However apart from that trader we never profited from auto copying any others.
 In fact, we never really found any consistently top performing traders on Tradeo and never did any traders make it on our list of “best traders to copy“.
 Hence the fact that you can no longer ‘automatically’ copy other traders, but just follow them, isn’t much of a loss in terms of functionality in our opinion.

 In such cases it’s better to just follow traders, and individually pick the trades you want to copy instead of blindly copying our their trades.